 Joa Korhonen (Vocals, Guitar) – We never quite achieved mainstream success.
 When you’re younger, there’s this unwavering belief that you’ll become the biggest band in the world—a kind of blind faith in yourself and your music.
 Over time, that intensity fades, and you stop dwelling on it as much.
 Still, I hold onto the dream of touring beyond Finland and performing for larger audiences.

 Sara is often described as “one of Finland’s most underrated bands.”
 Honestly, I don’t think it’s the best term.
-The people who know us and follow our music genuinely hold us in very high regard.
-A better way to frame it might be, “We’re just a band too few people know.”
+The people who know us and follow our music genuinely hold us in high regard.
+A better way to frame it might be, “We’re just a band too few people have discovered.”
 Even calling us “unpopular” doesn’t fit because that implies people don’t like what we do—and that’s not the case at all.

 If the music you create is something you truly stand behind, you can’t just simplify it or switch to a more accessible genre just because a different style might be more radio- or media-friendly.
-In a way, it’s not even a choice—it just happens to be that Sara’s music belongs to a genre that demands a lot more fortunate circumstances or other factors to reach a wider audience.
+In a way, it’s not even a choice—it just happens to be that Sara’s music belongs to a genre that demands greater fortunate circumstances or other factors to reach a wider audience.
 It’s harder because it’s different, and you can’t change that when it’s genuinely what you want to create.

 SOURCE – In the digital age, music consumption and distribution have changed significantly.
 How do you see the role of physical formats like vinyl and CDs in the context of your music, and how do they contribute to the overall experience of your releases?